jpedro/jpedro.github.io/random.md

 a coding flow state of mind after meetings.
 It can take hours.
 **Meetings are work killers**.

-And SCRUM is _meeting heavy_.
+And Scrum is _meeting heavy_.
 It's designed to appeal to managers, by giving them a sense of what's going on.
-In SCRUM there are 5 "ceremonies", 3 of them are totally a waste of time and only one (a weekly meeting, combining task reviewing and planning) is essential.
+In Scrum there are 5 "ceremonies", 3 of them are totally a waste of time and only one (a weekly meeting, combining task reviewing and planning) is essential.

 Anyway.
-I'm collecting here articles that share my strong and loooong distate for SCRUM.
+I'm collecting here articles that share my strong and loooong distate for Scrum.

 - [Yet Another Post On Scrum, But Different](https://thecodist.com/yet-another-post-on-scrum-but-different/)